 For those of you who don’t want to purchase an expensive dog dryer, there are also stand-style units that are designed to be used with the dog firmly secured to the table.
 They allow the groomer to brush the pup while the dryer dries the dog.
 However, they take up a lot of space and don’t have the power of a velocity dryer.
 Thankfully, there are many after-market stands that hold force dryers and give the groomer the freedom to move around while drying the dog.

-Force Dryers for drying a dog after bath time are a quick and effective way to dry your dog.
-The force of the air from the dryer blasts water off the coat in just a few minutes.
+Force Dryers for drying a dog after bath time is a quick and effective way to dry your dog.
+The force of the air from the dryer blasts waters off the coat in just a few minutes.
 Some models even come with variable speed settings.
 They can be used to dry a dog with all coat types, which makes them a great choice for those with difficult coats.

 Using a Force Dryer for drying a dog after bath time is a great way to make grooming easier.
 But be careful when using the force dryers, as they may make your dog feel uncomfortable or scared.
 Force Dryers for drying a dog after bath time are designed to blow away excess shedding hair and straighten coats.
 Make sure to check on your pet every few minutes to see how they are doing.

-If you’re worried about your dog getting muddy paw prints, a dog drying mitt is a great investment.
+If you’re worried about your dog getting muddy paw prints, a dog-drying mitt is a great investment.
 Unlike towels, dog drying mitts are made from microfiber, which absorbs water up to five times its weight.
 These soft mitts are also highly absorbent, making them a much faster and more effective way to dry your pet.
 Dog drying mitts come in pairs and can be used on more than one pet, making them a great choice if you have multiple pets.

 A dog bath mitt can be purchased at pet supply stores.
-They typically consist of a mitten with two sides: the rubber side allows you to massage soap into your dog’s coat, while the soft side is gentle on your dog’s skin.
+They typically consist of a mitten with two sides: the rubber side allows you to massage the soap into your dog’s coat, while the soft side is gentle on your dog’s skin.
 Some of these mitts are even equipped with a hose attached to the mitt.
 A dog bath mitt with a hose will let you stream water through the glove as you dry your pet.

 Dog drying mitts are a great investment because they let you keep your pet close to you while drying them.
 They are also better for your dog than towels as they are more comfortable for them.
 They’re also useful for days at the beach or in the snow, or even for muddy dog walks.
 The dog drying mitts will also help you clean your dog’s fur easily, as they are machine washable.

 Besides dog bath mitts, there are a few other grooming accessories that you can use when bathing your dog.
 These can be used to scrub stubborn dirt out of a dog’s coat and even exfoliate its skin.
 These items are great for dogs with short, single coats.
-However, they can tangle medium or long haired dogs.
+However, they can tangle medium or long-haired dogs.
 Those with long hair should use hand-washing and hand-scrubbing products.

 The best way to dry a dog after a bath is to use an absorbent towel.
 These towels are made with a sponge-like texture that absorbs more water than a traditional bath towel.
 They are also much softer on the dog’s skin and won’t tangle with its fur.
 You can even wring them dry and use them immediately.
 This will save you from having to wash multiple towels after each bath.

 Towel drying is another important process to avoid causing your dog problems after a bath.
 You can use a standard bath towel or a special towel made for dogs.
-However, if your dog has thick or long fur, using a standard bath towel may cause it to mat.
+However, if your dog has thick or long fur, using a standard bath towel may cause it to the mat.
 Therefore, it’s best to purchase a towel specially designed for this purpose.
 Another good option for drying a dog is to let it air dry.
 This method is especially good for pets with sensitive skin.

 To dry a dog properly, start with the head and work your way down.
 Then, move down toward the tail.
 You should never rub vigorously, as this will cause mats in the fur.
 A good towel with a microfibre surface is the best choice.